A good day to die: doom for the dinosaurs came in springtime

 They found evidence that a hail of glass pelted the site, finding small spherules - molten material blasted by the impact into space that crystallized before falling back to Earth - embedded in fish gills.
 The Tanis fossils also indicated that a huge standing wave of water swept through after the impact, burying the local denizens alive.
 Among the dinosaurs living in the Tanis area was apex predator Tyrannosaurus rex.

-"Every living thing in Tanis on that day saw nothing coming and was killed almost instantaneously," said Melanie During, a paleontology doctoral student at Uppsala University in Sweden and lead author of the research published in the journal Nature.
+"Every living thing in Tanis on that day saw nothing coming and was killed almost instantaneously," said Melanie During, a paleontology doctoral student at Uppsala University in Sweden and lead author of the research published in the journal Nature https://www.nature.com/articles/s41586-022-04446-1.

 During compared the fossils deposited at Tanis to "a car crash frozen in place."